Veggie Frittata: Vegetarian Recipe

 Veggie Frittata for Dinner or Special Occasions

 Family gatherings are made all the more special when anchored by traditional food and fare.
-My kids know what is coming when they see me grating the zucchini and chopping the onions.
+My kids know I am preparing the veggie frittata recipe when they see me grating the zucchini and chopping the onions.
 This year, I'll have all four of them in the kitchen helping me crack the eggs.
 After all - with a dozen eggs in the recipe, I can use some help!
+I certainly do not need to worry about them cleaning their plates afterwards, because there are rarely any leftovers when we make veggie frittata!